Wilfrida-Were/Retail-Sales-EDA-in-Python/README.md

 This **[Retail Sales Dataset](https://www.kaggle.com/datasets/mohammadtalib786/retail-sales-dataset/data)** is a snapshot of a fictional retail landscape, capturing essential attributes that drive retail operations and customer interactions.
 It includes key details such as `Transaction ID`, `Date`, `Customer ID`, `Gender`, `Age`, `Product Category`, `Quantity`, `Price per Unit`, and `Total Amount`.

+While the data used in this project is based on a synthetic dataset, the methods and insights drawn from the analysis are transferrable to any real-world data.
+The techniques applied here can be used to uncover actionable insights and drive better business decisions in areas such as customer behavior, sales strategies, and workforce optimization.

 Check out the full code in this **[Kaggle Notebook](https://www.kaggle.com/code/wilfridawere/retail-sales-eda-in-python)**

 I will limit myself to these three questions: